 Understood correctly, leadership in complexity means working the system, not the people.

 Organize for Complexity is the essential handbook for management in the network era.
 Niels has managed to distill the essential components of organizational development, leadership, and management into a single, short, clear volume that is easy to read and understand.
-It aligns with the principles of wirearchy and connected leadership and is a welcome addition to management thinking.
+It aligns with the principles of connected leadership and is a welcome addition to management thinking.
 At a very reasonable price, every company should just buy several copies, read them, and see how they can implement these ideas.
 In complexity, there are no cookie cutter solutions, but this is the best cook book to keep on hand.

 In the meantime, I will take what Niels has written and continue to work on a framework to support this new organization, where work is learning, and learning is the work.